Wilmette Dethatching Lawn Services

 Wilmette Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Wilmette’s wetlands, streams, or conservation lands requires careful coordination with the local Environmental and Energy Commission.
-Work within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and adherence to buffer zone regulations.
-Erosion control is critical on clay soils, which are highly prone to sediment runoff when bare.
-During the spring dethatching window (April-May), be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For guidance on compliance, permit applications, and best practices, contact:
+Dethatching near Wilmette’s wetlands, streams, and conservation lands requires careful coordination with the local Environmental and Energy Commission.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District lands or local wetlands, may need permits and must follow buffer zone regulations.
+Erosion control is especially critical on heavy clay soils, which are highly susceptible to runoff when bare.
+During the spring dethatching window (late March through April), residents and contractors must also be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended before work begins, in line with Illinois Department of Natural Resources guidelines.
+For questions about environmental compliance, buffer zones, or seasonal restrictions, contact:

 Wilmette Environmental and Energy Commission